42BV/spring-boot-starter-crowd/README.md

   password: password
 ```

-This will automatically register a REST based remote CROWD Authentication Provider.
+During startup this will register a remote CROWD `AuthenticationProvider`.
+The provider still has to be included in the `AuthenticationManager`.

+## Configuration

 ### Properties